oakmail/perms/README.md

 ```

 Pconfs can stack up.
 If multiple pconfs provide `users` over and over again, the loaded users
 will __not__ be overwritten.
+If multiple pconfs declare the same user or group, it will be overwritten.
 Users and groups must be explicitely deleted.

+If a group is mention that does not exist, parising will not fail.
+A new group with no permissions will be created instead.

+The order in which PConfs are provided to the web is important as well